Archives and Special Collections

 - To implement records management by formulating policy and procedures that will ensure the collection and preservation of University archival materials.

 Anyone with a research interest may use the archives collections by appointment.
 There is no restriction based on age, affiliation, or type of research.
-Persons wishing to use the archives collections must apply for and receive authorization.
-Application should be made on designated forms to the archivist.
-If the archivist is not available, request should be made to another member of the full-time library staff.

 Contact or visit us